 Does this count As Prior Art?

-A very similar invention is available in a video on Youtube, does this mean we cannot obtain a patent for that invention?
+A similar invention is available in a video on Youtube.
+Does this mean we cannot obtain a patent for that invention?

-Inventors often have queries about what counts as a prior art and if a certain public information can be the reason for rejection of their patent application.
-Such disclosures can definitely act as a prior art depending upon the level of similarity with your invention.
+Inventors often have queries about what counts as prior art and if a piece of certain public information can be the reason for the rejection of their patent application.
+Such disclosures can act as a prior art depending upon the level of similarity with your invention.

-Any invention that has been publicly disclosed or made publicly available in any language or in any part of the world may count as prior art.
+Any invention publicly disclosed or made publicly available in any language or any part of the world may be considered prior art.

 It can be a: